-Spine pain, felt in the back or neck pain is common.
+Spine pain, felt in the back or neck is common.
 Most pain is temporary, but it can reoccur.
 It’s often caused by a strained muscle or sprained ligament—perhaps from an activity you’re not used to, such as yard work, moving furniture, or sitting for a long time.
 Less often, pain comes from damage to part of your spine, or from a condition you were born with.

 The pain may accompany other symptoms such as stiffness, numbness, or weakness in your arms and legs.
 Spine problems can even affect your bowels and bladder.